Mana-123885/JanMitra-Interactive-Election-Education-Live-Election-Assistant/README.md

 - **Badge Engine**: A backend service monitors 20 different achievement criteria to award visual badges.

 ### 2. Information Architecture
-The solution uses a **modular offline-first architecture**:
+The solution uses a **modular web-based architecture**:
 - **Core Layer**: Manages shared services like the database (SQLite), navigation, and multi-language support.
 - **Data Layer**: Centralized JSON repositories for verified election facts, ensuring 100% accuracy and easy updates.
-- **UI Layer**: A premium, responsive interface built with CustomTkinter, avoiding heavy external assets to keep the app under 10MB.
+- **UI Layer**: A premium, responsive web interface built with HTML5, CSS3, and JavaScript, served via a Flask backend.
+This ensures compatibility with any browser and cloud environments like Google Cloud Shell.

 ## 🚀 How the Solution Works